wudigdkelf123/wudigdkelf123/readme.md

 <br />

 <!--Start Intro-->
-<p align="left">I am a Full Stack Developer and Machine Learning Enthusiast with a huge love for Python, Django, RDBMS, Data Visualization and etc.
+<p align="left">I am a Full Stack Developer,Blockchain master and Machine Learning Enthusiast with a huge love for Python, Django, RDBMS, Data Visualization and etc.</p>
-                I might be a Blockchain master.</p>

 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
 - 💁‍♂️ Trusted member and Moderator at [DEV Community](https://dev.to)